Exploiting Features and Logits in Heterogeneous Federated Learning: Experiments

 \section{Experiments}

 In this section, we evaluate the performances of Felo and Velo.
 We conduct experiments on CIFAR-10 and CINIC-10 datasets under the iid and non-iid settings.
 CIFAR-10 has 60000 3$\times$32$\times$32 images categorized into ten classes, including 50000 images for training and 10000 images for testing.
 CINIC-10 is a dataset of the mix of CIFAR-10 and ImageNet, containing a training set, a test set and a validation set, with 90000 images, respectively.
 Each sample is also a 3$\times$32$\times$32 image with a label from ten classes.
 We use the training set and the test set in CINIC-10.
 We use Dirichlet distribution with $\alpha=0.5$ to represent the non-iid data.
 For heterogeneous FL, we have five neural network models with different architectures, which are ResNet10, ResNet14, ResNet18, ResNet22 and ResNet26 from the PyTorch source codes.
-Mid-level features are the outputs of the flatten layer.
-The layers shallower than mid-level features are the feature extractors, and the deeper layers are classifiers.
-Although our methods support heterogeneous FL, we also conduct experiments on the general homogeneous FL for comparion with FedAvg\cite{FedAvg}.
+Mid-level features are the outputs of the flatten layer after all CNN blocks.
+The layers shallower than mid-level features are the feature extractors, and the deeper layers are classifiers, which are defined as one MLP layer in our experiment.
+Although our methods support heterogeneous FL, we also conduct experiments on the general homogeneous FL for comparison with FedAvg \citep{mcmahan2017communication}.
 The model architectures of all clients are ResNet18 in the homogeneous FL experiment.
 The CVAE deployed in the server of Velo is composed of four dense layers, two for an encoder and two for a decoder.
-Due to the limitation of the memory of our lab server, our experiments include twenty clients for CIFAR-10 and ten clients for CINIC-10, separated into five groups in FL, i.e. each model architecture is deployed in four clients and two clients, respectively.
+Due to the limitation of the memory of our lab server, our experiments include 20 clients for CIFAR-10 and 10 clients for CINIC-10, separated into five groups in FL, i.e. each model architecture is deployed in four clients and two clients, respectively.
 The client sample ratio is 20\% for all baselines except for FedGKT, which is 100\%, because it cannot converge if the sample ration is 20\% in FedGKT.
 Moreover, we select the settings of best performances for all baselines under the 20\% sample ratio.

-We implement two baselines\cite{FedHe}\cite{FedMD} based on the \href{https://fedml.ai/}{FedML} framework.
-Two baselines\cite{HeteroFL}\cite{GKT} are run on the source codes provided by their authors.
+We implement two baselines \citep{chan2021fedhe} \citep{li2019fedmd} based on the \href{https://fedml.ai/}{FedML} framework.
+Two baselines \citep{diao2021heterofl} \citep{he2020group} are run on the source codes provided by their authors.